 - the student’s academic performance;

-- the student’s participation in the program;
+- the student’s participation in the program and related outreach activities;

 - the student’s receipt of any other overlapping or non-overlapping fellowship funding for their PhD;